ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 • City Index’s flagship Web Trader platform offers a brilliant combination of advanced trading tools and integrated research.

-• City Index's PlayMaker tool won our 2024 Annual Award for #1 Risk Management Tool.
+• City Index's PlayMaker tool won our Annual Award for #1 Risk Management Tool the year it was launched.

 • The City Index mobile app balances advanced functionality with ease-of-use, and offers features such as integrated research, news headlines, and market commentary.